2023 LOG Sustainability Report

 Dear reader,

-It is with great pride that I present to you with LOG’s second Sustainability report, detailing our commitments and progress achieved towards our Environmental, Social and Governance goals
+With great pleasure and pride, I present to you LOG’s third Sustainability report, detailing our commitments and progress achieved towards our Environmental, Social and Governance goals..

-In the last year, we were able to present a significant improvement in our activities to promote diversity and inclusion – in promoting women, hiring minorities, employees over the age of 50, and more.
-52% of our workforce consists of women and we have 43% women in senior management positions and 44% women in management positions at all of our sites.
-We are particularly proud of the high rate of employment of people with disabilities, which stands at 6%, and we are sure that the organizational culture we have developed in recent years will continue to help promote our activities in the field.
-In addition, alongside our activities to empower employees investing 8 training hours per employee, we emphasized improving our conduct in OHS and this year we presented a significant improvement through a reduction of more than 57% in accident rate.
+In the last year, we were able to present a significant improvement in our activities to promote diversity and inclusion – in promoting women, hiring minorities, people with disabilities, employees over the age of 50, and more.
+52% of our workforce consists of women and we have 50% women in senior management positions and 50% women in management positions at all of our sites.
+We are particularly proud of the high rate of employment of people with disabilities, which increased to 7% of our workforce, and we are sure that the organizational culture we have developed in recent years will continue to help promote our activities in the field.
+Our workforce is composed of 65% employees over the age of 50 – an increase of 13% from last year.
+In addition, alongside our activities to empower employees we invested 26 training hours per employee – an increase of 220% from last year.

-This year we continued to strengthen our ethical infrastructure in the company and we are proud of zero incidents of ethics and corruption in the company.
+This year we continue to strengthen our ethical infrastructure in the company, and we are proud of zero incidents of ethics and corruption in the company.

 We wish you a pleasant reading- and welcome, any feedback you may have, as part of our commitment to open dialogue and to continuous improvement.